 Our Mission, Vision & Core Values

-Inspire youth and adults to be healthy and active citizens though organic gardening, environmental education, and nutrition education.
+Inspire youth and adults to be healthy and active citizens through organic gardening, environmental stewardship, and nutrition education.

 A community free of diet-related health conditions and a thriving environment.